 A risk factor is anything that increases your chance of developing a disease like bladder cancer.
 Some risk factors like smoking and chemical exposure can be controlled, while others, such as age and genetics, cannot.

 If your doctor suspects that you may have bladder cancer, he/she will usually perform a physical exam and order blood tests to look for cancerous cells before making a bladder cancer diagnosis.

 The various stages of bladder cancer range from Stage 0 to Stage IV.
 In order to plan the best cancer treatment options, your oncologist will need to assess the stage of your cancer by ordering various tests.

 At Compass Oncology, after a bladder cancer diagnosis, one of our cancer specialists will work together with you to develop a treatment plan that’s best for you based on the type of bladder cancer, the stage, your overall health, and other various other factors.
 Your treatment plan may include one or more of the following:

-From second opinions and oncology nutritional services to patients benefits representatives and oncology social workers, the support specialists at Compass Oncology are here to help and guide you through your cancer journey.
-We also encourage you to learn more and take advantage of both our Compass Oncology cancer support groups as well as other local cancer support groups in and around Portland, OR and Vancouver, WA.
+From second opinions to patient benefits representatives and oncology social workers, the support specialists at Compass Oncology are here to help and guide you through your cancer journey.
+We also encourage you to learn more and take advantage of both our Compass Oncology cancer support groups as well as other local bladder cancer support groups in and around Portland, OR, and Vancouver, WA.